-Initiate a post-disaster economic recovery planning process3
+STEP 2 Initiate economic recovery planning

 The Economic Recovery Task Force should take the lead in initiating the economic recovery planning process, with support and engagement from other business, civic, and community organizations.
-This process should begin within at least six months following the disaster.
+This process should begin within at least 6 months following the disaster.
 Some communities have started this process even sooner to take advantage of the sense of urgency and unity following a disaster as they strategize about their course of action.

-a.
-Hold a kick-off meeting
+1. Hold a kick-off meeting